 Macherey's book is on the problem of daily life, of how philosophy can comprehend the world in its actuality.
 The attempt to make daily life an object for philosophy risks idealizing that life not because it is disconnected from it, as in the standard criticism of idealism, but by rationalizing it.
 As Macherey writes:

 "This is another way of saying that everyday life [vie quotidienne] poses a problem for philosophy, not just because it reveals the impossibility of comprehending the totality, but also because it puts in question the fundamental enterprise of a philosophy of reality, by placing itself at a distance from reality is this not denying daily life its own quality of reality, by bringing it down to a level where it reveals itself to be in conformity with the requirements of reason?"

+In other words, any discussion of the labor process of work as an anthropological process of transformation of the world and self transformation without a consideration of the valorization process, of the reality of work in capital becomes nothing other than an ideological justification of the latter.
 This is another way to make sense of the famous eleventh thesis.
 It is not just that philosophers have only interpreted the world, failing to act, but that any interpretation that does not grasp the way that the world is already being transformed, in the process of transforming, becomes nothing other than ideology.